RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 *In vivo* tensor statistics obtained from the free water elimination and standard DTI models are shown in Figure @fig:invivo.
-Complete processing of all these measure took less than 1 hour in an average Desktop and Laptop PC (~2GHz processor speed), while the reported processing time by Hoy et al. was around 20 hours.
+Complete processing of all these measure took less than 1 hour on an average Desktop and Laptop PC (~2GHz processor speed), while the reported processing time by Hoy et al. was around 20 hours.
 The free water elimination model seems to produce higher values of FA in general and lower values of MD relative to the metrics obtained from the standard DTI model.
 These differences in FA and MD estimates are expected due to the suppression